UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 {: .language-bash}

 ~~~
-$ /home/USERNAME/Desktop/my_project
+$ /home/USERNAME/Desktop/un-report
 ~~~
 {: .output}

-> To get back to your `my_projects` directory you can use the following command:
+> To get back to your `un-report` directory you can use the following command:
 >
 >Mac/git-bash:
 >```
->cd Desktop/my_project
+>cd Desktop/un-report
 >```
 >{: .language-bash}
 >
->Unix subsystem for Windows:
+>Windows Subsystem for Linux:
 >```
->cd c/USERNAME/Desktop/my_project
+>cd c/USERNAME/Desktop/un-report
 >```
 >{: .language-bask}
 {: .callout}